samkeen/simple-image-worker/README.rst

 This is a simple implementation of a Python process that can perform various image manipulations.
 It is meant to be used as a worker, watching a queue for work.
+Planning to utilize it for a online course I am developing on Udemy.

 Implementation Notes
 ********************